vzqfr/Nathan_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0cXjjOHeO9c" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I completed the omni wheel robot as it came out of the box.
 Throughout the process of building, I learned more about the specific parts and their purposes as well as how each part interacted with each other.
 For example, while using the object avoidance mode, the IR sensors can detect an object in front of it and as a response, is able to trigger the motors, which spin in a certain way to avoid the obstacle.
+In comparison, the crash sensors detect whether something is pushing against its button, activating it.
+I also learned how the robot itself moves.
+Since the wheels on the robot dont change orientation like a traditional car, each wheel has its own miniature wheels that assist the robot to turn and shift based on which motors are spinning and how fast they are spinning.
+This means that the robot is able to shift in presice directions and not just left and right.
 The main challenges i faced was understanding the wiring and how to manage all of it.
 I overcame this issue by paying attention to the labelled pins on the wire and the board.
-Despite the robot being a part of a kit, it gave me a good platform to build on in the future, which i plan to add various LEDS as headlights and tailights, which I want to connect and control from a seperate arduino, as well as 3D print various parts such as a spoiler and a cover for the second arduino, which i plan to fit on top of the robot.
+Despite the robot being a part of a kit, it gave me a good platform to build on in the future, which i plan to add various LEDS as headlights and tailights, which I want to connect and control from a seperate arduino, as well as 3D print various parts such as a cover for the second arduino, which i plan to fit on top of the robot.

 # Starter Project